Free-LLM/free-llm.github.io/network-membership.md

 ## Design Goals

 1. **Permissionless participation**
-   No approval or registration is required to join.
+   No approval or registration is required to join (untrusted mode).

 2. **Decentralization**
    No single node or service is required for membership.